Biological Dentistry · For patients from Denmark

 A metal-free practice, close to home

 More and more Danish patients are looking abroad for dentistry that takes the rest of the body seriously - care built around biocompatible, metal-free materials, ceramic implants and a holistic understanding of how oral health and general health are connected.
-Our practice in Bad Schwartau, immediately next to Lübeck in northern Germany, is on the Baltic corridor between Hamburg and Denmark, which makes the journey from Danish cities genuinely manageable.
+As dental amalgam is now being phased out across the EU, interest in fully metal-free alternatives has grown in Denmark too.
+Our practice in Bad Schwartau, immediately next to Lübeck in northern Germany, sits on the Baltic corridor between Hamburg and the Danish islands, which keeps the journey from Danish cities genuinely manageable.

 For many people the appeal is simple: a single practice that works exclusively without metal, has real experience with ceramic (zirconia) implants, and explains every step clearly in English.
 You do not need to speak German to understand your diagnosis, weigh up your options, or follow your aftercare.
 We plan treatment around your travel rather than the other way around.